No Fuss, No Mess:

-It is always best to tend to a coconut oil stain immediately.
+It is always best to tend to coconut oil stains immediately.
 If you are able to intervene before the stain sets, you will have a much easier time getting rid of it.
 The good news is that you can use products that you may already have to remove coconut oil stains.

 Continue to do this until most of the oil has been blotted.

 If you have spilled a lot of coconut oil on your clothes, you may need to add more baking soda on the stain and leave it for longer.

 For this part, you will need a stiff, thin piece of cardboard or an old credit card.

-Press the card against the fabric and drag it across the stain.
-Repeat this until the powder has effectively been removed from the patch of oil.
+Press the card against the fabric and drag it across the oil stain.
+Repeat this until the baking soda has effectively been removed from the patch of coconut oil.

-If the stain has had time to set, you are going to have to make a bit more of an effort to remove the stain.
+If the stain has had time to set into clothing, then you are going to have to make a bit more of an effort to remove oil stains.

-When selecting your remover, you have to options.
-You can either select a spot remover or you can use a special detergent.
+When selecting your remover, you have two options.
+You can either select a spot remover for oil stains or you can use a special detergent.

 If you would like to use a spot remover, then Carbona Stain Devils #5 is a great option.
-It works for all oil-based stains and is great for dislodging any oil that has been soaked up into the fabric.
-Then, it is simply a matter of putting the clothing item in the wash.
+It works for all oil stains, including coconut oil stains.
+It is great for dislodging any oil that has been soaked up into the cloth.
+Then, it is simply a matter of putting the clothing items or towels in the wash with warm water.

 For an all-over detergent, an oxygen bleach such as OxiClean.
-This detergent is readily absorbed deep into the fabric, making it easier for it to break up oil-based stains.
-As an added bonus, it will also work to brighten clothes, making it a suitable option for colored fabrics as well.
+This detergent is readily absorbed deep into the cloth, making it easier for it to break up coconut oil stains.
+As an added bonus, it will also work to brighten clothes, making it a suitable option for colored fabrics or towels as well.

 Using a Spot Remover

 If you are using a spot remover to get rid of oil stains from clothes, these are the steps to follow: